mktange/mktange.github.io/content/posts/typescript-and-d365-crm/index.md

 The problem here is that you need to know the ***exact*** string that is necessary when you want to access an attribute, a control, a tab, etc, in order to get that object and interact with it.
-And you better be sure that the element you are accessing in your code actually is present on the entity form — or else the user might experience this nasty error.
+And you better be sure that the element you are accessing in your code actually is present on the entity form — or users might experience this nasty error.

 <figure>
 <img src="script-error.png">
 <div class="caption">Nasty error your users will experience when an invalid string is used.</div>
 </figure>

-When dealing with attributes and controls, you also encounter the issue of needing to know what type the element holds.
+When dealing with attributes and controls, you also encounter the issue of needing to know what ***type*** the element holds.
 Is it a number attribute?
 A lookup field?
 An iframe control?
 JavaScript simply can't help you here.

 The main problem here is that CRM is dynamic, which means that the CRM JavaScript API also has to be.